โ† Home

 ABSTRACT

-This concept paper systematically reviews the emerging paradigm of LLM-based multi-agent systems, examining their applications across the entire Software Development Life Cycle (SDLC), from requirements engineering and code generation to static code checking, testing, and debugging.
-We analyze how autonomous agents are transitioning from mere coding assistants to active participants that orchestrate complex engineering workflows.
+Despite recent advancements in Large Language Models (LLMs), complex Software Engineering (SE) tasks require more collaborative and specialized approaches.
+This concept paper systematically reviews the emerging paradigm of LLM-based multi-agent systems, examining their applications across the Software Development Life Cycle (SDLC), from requirements engineering and code generation to static code checking, testing, and debugging.
+We delve into a wide range of topics such as language model selection, SE evaluation benchmarks, state-of-the-art agentic frameworks and communication protocols.
 Furthermore, we identify key challenges and outline future research opportunities, with a focus on multi-agent orchestration, human-agent coordination, computational cost optimization, and effective data collection.
+This work aims to provide researchers and practitioners with valuable insights into the current forefront landscape of agentic systems within the software engineering domain.

 Review Snapshot